Close

 Knowing the rate of TDS on PF withdrawal can help you save and plan better.
 Let us understand:

-• If your income is subject to TDS (Tax Deducted at Source), the standard rates hover at 10%, provided you share the PAN details with the payer.
+• If your income is subject to TDS (Tax Deducted at Source), the standard TDS rate sits at a manageable 10%, provided you share the PAN details with the payer.

-• However, if you do not have a PAN, TDS rates escalate to 20% as per income tax regulations.
+• However, if you do not have a PAN, the TDS rate instantly doubles to 20% under the current income tax regulations.

 How to Avoid TDS on EPF Withdrawal?

-• When you switch jobs, instead of withdrawing your EPF money, transfer it to your new employer’s EPF account.
-This keeps your account active and avoids unnecessary tax.
+• When you switch jobs, rather than withdrawing EPF money, transfer it to your new employer’s EPF account.
+This maintains account activity and sidesteps unnecessary taxation.

-• If the total amount you withdraw is less than ₹50,000, then no TDS is deducted, even if your service is under five years.
+• If your total withdrawal amount is below ₹50,000, no TDS deduction occurs, even if your service is under five years.

 By planning your withdrawals wisely, you can keep more of your money and avoid losing a part of it to taxes!